EnchiladaStyle/PersonalSoftwarePortfolio/DataStructuresTutorial/binarytrees.md

-contains the target value, returning True if it does.
-Next it determines whether the next node to check will be on the left or the right.
-If the next node is empty, It will return False, showing that the target value is not in the binary tree.
+target value is not in the binary tree.
 Otherwise, it will use recursion to check the next node.

 ```python